Graphic violence: Gore

 The definition of gore is imagery depicting blood or gruesome injury.
 On the internet, the term is used as a catch-all for footage capturing real incidents of extreme body destruction, such as mutilation, work accidents, and zoosadism.
 The term "medical gore" is sometimes used to refer to particularly graphic real-life medical imagery, such as intense surgical procedures.

 The term is often considered a synonym for "graphic violence", but some people or organizations distinguish between the terms "gore" and "graphic violence".
 One example is Adobe Inc., which separates the terms "gore" and "graphic violence" for its publication service.
 Another example is the news site The Verge.
 It separates the term "gore" and "violence" when reporting the closure of LiveLeak, a website that was often used to host gore videos before its closure.

 The distribution of gore content has resulted in legal prosecution and sentencing.

+Guro

+Guro, sometimes known as Ero-Guro, deriving its name from the abbreviations: "erotic" for ero and "grotesque" for Guro as a japanese loanword, is a term that is used to categorize a sub-genre of gore content, consisting exclusively of animated or drawn depictions of extreme injuries and mutilation, usually in a sexual or fetishistic way; not all Guro labeled content is pornographic, but it will often be used to romanticize body destruction and is historically tied to eroticism.

 Hurtcore

-Hurtcore, a portmanteau of the words “hardcore” and “hurt”, is a name given to a particularly extreme form of child pornography, usually involving degrading violence, bodily harm, and murder relating to child sexual abuse.
+Hurtcore, a portmanteau of the words "hardcore" and "hurt", is a name given to a particularly extreme form of child pornography, usually involving degrading violence, bodily harm, and murder relating to child sexual abuse.